 STEP 5: WARRANTY SUPPORT

 Recalls can occur with bicycles.
 Is your chosen brand reputable?
 How long is the bike under warranty cover?
 Is the Distributor going to be around or have they changed many times in the last 2 years?
 Is the bike shop you are buying the bike from has been around for a long time?
 Buy with peace of mind!
-In the bicycle industry, bike warranty is not transferable and is applicable to the first retail owner
+In the bicycle industry, bike warranty is not transferable.

 STEP 6: RESEARCH, VISIT SHOPS AND ASK YOUR FRIENDS

 Do your homework and check out websites and reviews.
 A reputable shop should have a good range of bicycles for you to trial for at least the popular models.